PowerShellOrg/dsc-traek/README.md

-# Desired State Configuraiton Pull Server
+# Desired State Configuration Pull Server

 Powershell Desired State Configuration (DSC) is a management platform that enables configuration of your environment at cloud speed and scale.
 Although DSC supports management by pushing configurations to target nodes, in order to acheive cloud speed and scale a central managment solution is required.
 [Azure Automation DSC](https://azure.microsoft.com/en-us/documentation/articles/automation-dsc-overview/) provides a solution for organizations with servers that have cloud access.
 This project provides a DSC Pull Server solution that can be installed on-premises.
 It provides three primary functions: a **repository** for node configurations (mofs)and PowerShell modules containing DSC resources, **assignment** of node configurations to target nodes, **reporting**.